jbisti/STSA-Workshop-3-Hybrid-Cloud/README.md

 umbrella, generator, rainjacket, flashlight, batteries, bucket, sumppump, boots, ducttape, water.

 ## Exercise 4:
 We need to highlight the weather-related items that are below recommended inventory levels prior to a rainy day.
 You may notice the "Check Weather Status" and "Check Reorder Status" nodes, which are Switch statements.
 Use these to determine first, if the probability of rain is above a certain value (your choosing), and if so, then check to see if the current inventory is below the "Minimum Stock" value.
 If both of these evaluate to true, route the flow through the "Add Rain Icon" node, otherwise, continue the flow to the "Join" node below.
+You will probably also want to try out different cities with more interesting weather.
 ![Architecture Overview](/images/two_switch_nodes.png)